Snap-through time of arches is controlled by slenderness and imperfections: Multiple-scales analysis of snap-through

 The analysis of the problem under ideal initial conditions reveals the need to introduce a symmetry-breaking mechanism that excites the antisymmetric modes.
 While there are various ways of doing this, e.g.\ accounting for heterogeneities in the material properties or a non-centred point load, we choose to introduce an imperfection in the initial conditions.
 We thus replace the ideal initial conditions \eqref{eq:ic_hat} with

 where $\check{\vec{u}}_{p}(\theta)$ and $\eta$ capture the shape and magnitude of the imperfection.
-To streamline the presentation, we will assume that $\eta = \DP^\alpha$, where $\alpha \geq 1$ in an integer.
+To streamline the presentation, we will assume that $\eta = O(\DP^\alpha)$, where $\alpha \geq 1$ is an integer.
 However, an equivalent analysis can be carried out for an arbitrarily sized $\eta$.
-The requirement that $\alpha \geq 1$ ensures that the imperfection being applied to the system is small.
+The requirement that $\alpha \geq 1$ ensures that the imperfection being applied to the system is small and does not affect the linear operator $\mathcal{L}$.

 The solution is again written as the eigenfunction expansion posed in eq.~\eqref{eqn:u_expansion} and we asymptotically expand the amplitudes as in \eqref{eq:wnl_expansion}.
 The initial conditions at each order of $\DP$ are as follows.
 For $k \neq \alpha$, we have